israelias/resume-ux/README.md

 2. Style blocks in style.css are approached with component-based style declarations.
 A dedicated block with sub-blocks of rulesets are given to each feature, function or scope.
 Herein, all `@media` queries specific to a ruleset are configured *immediately* following its default or "parent" ruleset.
 This approach assigns "components" responsibility for how to accommodate media queries and state changes as opposed to the opposite, where state changes or media queries would be separate "parent" rule blocks with "component" reconfigurations affixed to the end of a stylesheet.
 The component-based approach was used in order to more efficiently track global state changes while developing each "component", essentially rendering every `@media` query declaration as a sub-block of styles native to a specific component's behavior.

-3. With effect to point #2 above, [Bootstrap 5's grid tiers](https://v5.getbootstrap.com/docs/5.0/layout/breakpoints/) and their effective breakpoints in `min-width` and `max-width` queries are called __as required__ (need-based) per syle block or "component" ruleset in style.css.
+3. With effect to point #2 above, [Bootstrap 5's grid tiers](https://v5.getbootstrap.com/docs/5.0/layout/breakpoints/) and their effective breakpoints in `min-width` and `max-width` queries are called __as required__ (need-based) per style block or "component" ruleset in style.css.
 These queries range from targeting single breakpoints; targeting extra small screens only; targeting small screens and larger; to targeting between breakpoint ranges.

 4. With effect to points #2 and #3 above, `@media (max-width: 991.98px) (orientation: landscape)` sets out the boolean style declarations for the project's [automatic landscape mode]().
 This query targets medium devices (tablets, less than 992px) that are viewed in landscape orientation.
 This query equally targets any browser window (less than 992px wide) with a width greater than its height.
 As the project showcases this as one of three flagship modes, an additional style block is dedicated to this media/orientation query to accommodate various global boolean overrides.
 As this mode must account for *both* the transition from [interactive/collapsible]() mode *and* the transition from [static/expanded ]() mode to effectively "flip" states, the query/orientation ruleset has to thus always include the default boolean selectors and the activated boolean selectors.